TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/haskell/index.md/index.md

 ./hello-world  # Unix/Linux/Mac
 ```

 And, that's it!
-The “Hello, World!” string should print straight to the console.
+The "Hello, World!" string should print straight to the console.